heaven-born/SocialGroupApplication/README.md

 # SocialGroupApplication

-This application representing design solution for some aspects of abstract social network.
+This application represents a design solution for a few aspects of abstract social network.

+Tech stack: Akka HTTP, cassandra, Phantom (orm), ZIO

-The application requires **Cassandra** database version >= 3.11 to be installed or it can be started with embedded version of Cassandra (see Running section).
+The application requires **Cassandra** database version >= 3.11 which is embedded using sbt plugin (see Running section).
-Schemas and keyspaces will be created automatically.
+Both schemas and keyspaces will be created automatically on start.

 Following key set names are used